mikeizbicki/cmc-csci143/topic_06_schema_design/README.md

                ```

-               notice that every payment must have a rental,
+               The REFERENCES constraint on `rental_id` enforces that every payment must have a rental.

+               There is no corresponding REFERENCES constraint in the `rental` table,
-               but not every rental must have a payment
+               so not every rental must have a payment.

+               The UNIQUE constraint on `rental_id` enforces that every rental has at most one payment for it.

+               > **Note:**
+               > The table uses `NUMERIC` to store money.
+               > This is considered best practice.

-        1. when to use each:
+        1. when to use each (IMNSHO):
             1. always prefer the denormalized representation when possible
             1. the normalized representation is slightly more powerful in that it can force us to have two columns inserted `null`/`not null` together